VivekDhanwada/nsw-opal-sql-analysis/03-nsw-opal-card/README.md

 ## Overview

-An exploratory analysis of real NSW Transport Opal card tap-on/tap-off data across two contrasting one-week periods: a standard November week (Nov 21-27, 2016) and the Christmas/New Year period (Dec 26, 2016 - Jan 1, 2017).
+An exploratory analysis of real Transport for NSW Opal card tap-on/tap-off data across two contrasting one-week periods: a standard November week (Nov 21-27, 2016) and the Christmas/New Year period (Dec 26, 2016 - Jan 1, 2017).
 The project uses PostgreSQL for data loading, cleaning, and analysis, and Tableau for visualisation across three dashboards.

 The dataset comprises 398,019 rows across two travel files and a service alerts file, covering four transport modes: train, bus, ferry, and light rail.